Decompositional equivalence: A fundamental symmetry underlying quantum theory: Abstract

 \section{Abstract}

 Decompositional equivalence is the principle that there is no preferred decomposition of the universe into subsystems.
-It is shown here, by using simple thought experiments, that quantum theory follows from decompositional equivalence together with Landauer's principle.
-This demonstration raises within physics a question previously left to psychology: how do human - or any - observers agree about what constitutes a ``system of interest''?
+It is shown here, by using a simple thought experiment, that quantum theory follows from decompositional equivalence together with Landauer's principle.
+This demonstration raises within physics a question previously left to psychology: how do human - or any - observers identify or agree about what constitutes a ``system of interest''?

 \textbf{Keywords:} Black box; Cybernetics; Information; Measurement; Objectivity; Observer